BUTTERFLY

 Analysis of Popular Activities in the Last Five Years (2019–2023)

 I also created a data visualization to illustrate the trends in various outdoor activities by category from 2019 to 2023.
-This chart helps to provide a clearer understanding of the shifts and patterns in outdoor activities over the last few years.
+This chart provides a clearer understanding of shifts and patterns in outdoor activities over the last few years.

 MVP | RICE Framework | User Flows